Design Boot Camp Online LEVEL 2: Steal Like An Artist

 - Class space is extremely limited to ensure that each student gets plenty of personal attention.

-- You will, once again, have access to the Slack channel for daily conversation and sharing.
+- You will have access to an online classroom for daily conversation and sharing.

 - Expect the homework to be intense.
 This is Boot Camp after all!
-There is A LOT of homework and I've put two gaps in the class schedule to accommodate some of the larger assignments.
+I've put several gaps in the class schedule to accommodate some of the larger assignments.

 - Payment plans are available.
 Contact me for more info.